 A few notes on my techniques and tools:

-My watercolor paintings are done on 140lb (300 gsm) cold press (rough surface) watercolor paper, which is Acid free.
-The Pigments used are Winsor & Newton, Grumbacher and, in the case of works with metallic accents Niji Pearlescent watercolors.
+My watercolor paintings are done on 140lb (300 gsm) cold press (rough surface) or hot press (smooth surface) as noted in the listing, watercolor paper, which is Acid free.
+The Pigments used are Winsor & Newton, Grumbacher, Lukas, and, in the case of works with metallic accents, Niji Pearlescent watercolors.